dakujem/latter/readme.md

 ### Render routines

-Render routines should be used to apply template-specific setup without the need for code reptition.
+Render routines should be used to apply template-specific setup without the need for code repetition.
 They may be used to
 - define filters
 - define tags (macros)